moodule/OverWorkedMood/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Industrious Moodule could always use more documentation, whether as part of the
+Overworked Moodule could always use more documentation, whether as part of the
-official Industrious Moodule docs, in docstrings, or even on the web in blog posts,
+official Overworked Moodule docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback